Psalm 150

 Introduction

-Psalm 150 is the grand finale of the entire Psalter -- the last of the five "Hallelujah Psalms" (Psalm 146--Psalm 150) that close Book V, and the closing doxology not merely of this final section but of the whole collection of 150 psalms.
-It is a psalm of pure, undiluted praise.
+Psalm 150 is the last of the five "Hallelujah Psalms" (Psalm 146--Psalm 150) that close Book V, and the closing doxology not merely of this final section but of the whole collection of 150 psalms.
+It is a psalm of pure praise.
 There is no petition here, no lament, no confession of sin, no reflection on suffering -- only praise.
 In just six verses, the psalmist issues thirteen imperative calls to praise, answering in rapid succession the four essential questions of worship: Where should God be praised?
 Why should God be praised?
 How should God be praised?
 And who should praise God?
-The answer to the last question -- "everything that has breath" -- ensures that the Psalter ends not with a whisper but with a cosmic summons that reaches beyond Israel, beyond humanity, to every breathing creature.
+The answer to the last question -- "everything that has breath" -- ensures that the Psalter ends with a summons that reaches beyond Israel, beyond humanity, to every breathing creature.

-It is profoundly significant that the book which began with the quiet, solitary meditation of Psalm 1 ("Blessed is the man who walks not in the counsel of the wicked... but his delight is in the instruction of the LORD") ends here with this thunderous, all-encompassing call to praise.
-The entire Psalter traces a journey from Torah to praise, from the individual to the cosmos, from the blessed person sitting alone with God's word to the entire creation raising its voice in a symphony of worship.
+That the book which began with the quiet, solitary meditation of Psalm 1 ("Blessed is the man who walks not in the counsel of the wicked... but his delight is in the instruction of the LORD") ends here with this all-encompassing call to praise is not incidental.
+The entire Psalter traces a journey from Torah to praise, from the individual to the cosmos, from the blessed person sitting alone with God's word to the entire creation raising its voice in worship.
 The five books of the Psalter mirror the five books of Torah, and just as the Torah ends with Israel poised to enter the promised land, the Psalter ends with all creation poised to enter into everlasting praise.
 Every experience recorded in the psalms -- every cry of anguish, every confession, every song of thanksgiving, every royal hope -- has been leading to this moment.

 Where and Why to Praise (vv.
 1-2)